How do I view the raw "access logs" and "error logs" for my Web site?

 Viewing logs in a Web browser

 You can view some information about the logs in your Web browser.
-Our control panel shows daily summaries of the access logs, as well as the last 200 lines from the error logs:
+Our control panel includes:

 - Login to the “My Account” control panel (having trouble?)